staniya/CYBEX/cybeXtelegram/cybexantispam_bot/README.md

-## No Sticker Bot
+## CYBEX Anti-Spam Bot

-This simple telegram bot was created to solve only one task - to delete FUCKINGLY annoying stickers.
-Since you add bot to the group and allow it to delete messages it watches all new messages and delete stickers immediately.
+cybexantispam_bot deletes all posts by users that joined less than a month ago that contain:
+1. links that mention @username or have been forwarded from somewhere
+2. images
+3. videos
+4. stickers
+5. documents
+6. locations
+7. audio
+8. voice recordings

 ## Usage

-1. Add [@nosticker_bot](https://t.me/nosticker_bot) to your group.
+1. Add [@cybexantispam_bot](https://t.me/cybexantispam_bot) to your group.
 2. Go to group settings / users list / promote user to admin
 3. Enable only one item: Delete messages
 4. Click SAVE button